CNNs in the Air via Reconfigurable Intelligent Surfaces: Introduction

-In this paper, we propose AirCNN, a novel OTA computation framework that emulates 2D CNNs through joint optimization of multi-RIS phase shifts, transmitter precoders, and receiver combiners.
-Unlike previous works \cite{liu2022programmable,chen2024RIS, stylianopoulos2025over,yangyuzhi2024realizing,Garcia2023irNN,zhang2024radio}, existing methods cannot be directly extended to realize 2D CNNs.
+In this paper, we propose AirCNN, a novel WPNN framework that emulates 2D CNNs through joint optimization of multi-RIS phase shifts, transmitter precoders, and receiver combiners.
+Existing methods in \cite{liu2022programmable, stylianopoulos2025over,yangyuzhi2024realizing,Garcia2023irNN,zhang2024radio} cannot be directly extended to realize 2D CNNs.
 Emulating 2D CNNs poses additional challenges, including incompatibility with traditional data architectures, transceiver design constraints, and transmission protocol limitations.
 To address these challenges, we investigate two types of 2D CNNs: the classic 2D convolution (Conv2d) and depthwise separable convolution (ConvSD).
-We propose corresponding transmission architectures and protocols for both RIS-assisted multiple-input single-output (MISO) and RIS-assisted multiple-input multiple-output (MIMO) systems.
-A comprehensive comparison between these two RIS-aided systems for physical CNN implementation is conducted, focusing on both performance and implementation overhead.
+We propose corresponding transmission architectures and protocols for both RIS-assisted multiple-input single-output (MISO) and multiple-input multiple-output (MIMO) systems.
+A comprehensive comparison between these two RIS-aided systems for physical CNN realization is conducted, focusing on both performance and communication overhead.
 Simulation results demonstrate that the proposed methods achieve satisfactory classification accuracy.
 Moreover, it is shown that multi-RIS setups significantly outperform single-RIS configurations, particularly in line-of-sight (LoS)-dominated wireless channels.